jmussman/lambdaone-aws-python/README.md

 These tests are also necessary for performing regression testing when new features are added or issues are fixed.

+The Lambda Development Project section will explore how to build, test, and extend the template, and the [Deploy to AWS](#deploy-to-aws) section below will address deployment using Docker or a zip file.

-## Project
+## Lambda Development Project Template

+This section explores the layout of the project, the features, and how to test it.
+The ulitmate goal is to build on this project as a template for real-world functions.

-### Layout
+### Project Layout

+The project layout is visible in the repository before setting up the project, so it is addressed first.

 To start, AWS Lambda requires that the entry function be at the top of the task folder.
+It is not possible to move this, but it may be named anything that you like.
-If a more complex scenario requires multiple files, place the remaining code under an appropriate module name.
+If a more complex lambda scenario is decomposed into multiple files, place the remaining code under an appropriate package name at the top level.
-In this example, the main entry point is *lambda_function.py*, and the additional concerns are separated into files under the lambdaone module.
+In this example, the main entry point is *lambda_function.py*, and the additional concerns are separated into files under the *lambdaone* package.
-The tests occupy a parallel structure under *test* to make it simple to exclude them from the container or zip file:
+The tests occupy a parallel structure under *test*.
+Separating the tests makes it simpler to exclude them from the deployment container or zip file:

 ```
 lambda_function.py